easybuilders/easybuild-tutorial/docs/troubleshooting/README.md

 and inspect the `config.log` file in the build directory to determine the underlying cause of an error.
 For software using CMake as a configuration tool you often have to check in
 `CMakeOutput.log` or `CMakeError.log` for clues, which are sneakily hidden by CMake in a `CMakeFiles` subdirectory of the build directory.

-As a side note here...
-As EasyBuild does not clean out old and failed builds, you will need to eventually manually clean these failed builds out from your temporary directory.
+As a side note here: as EasyBuild does not clean out old and failed builds you will need to eventually manually remove these build directories from the `buildpath` directory.

 ## Exercise